singmann/afex/README.md

 As shown above, one parameter of the by-participant random slope for `length` is estimated to be almost zero, `re1.length2`.
-We therefore remove the by-participant random slopes for `length` in the next model which does not show any convergence warnings.
+We therefore remove the by-participant random slope for `length` in the next model which does not show any convergence warnings.

 ``` r